Sheryl’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 I go back to saying, back in 2000, something was wrong that wasn’t wrong before because this is happening now but didn’t happen then.
 What is it?

-I won’t say nobody cared, of course they cared, but nobody thought deeply about it, as I did.
-I thought deeply about it but no professionals had thought deeply about it.
+I won’t say nobody cared.
+Of course they cared, but nobody thought as deeply about it as I did.
+I thought deeply about it, but no professionals had thought deeply about it.

 Mantle Cell Lymphoma Diagnosis

 What tests did you undergo in the hospital?

 Honestly, you start to feel like a thing, like a project.
 You lose your humanity a little bit, I have to say, going through it.
 You’re now a thing to be figured out.

 I had heard horror stories about the bone marrow biopsy.
 The first time I had it done in the hospital to diagnose me, my primary care doctor’s friend, the head of leukemia, he did it.
 And it was fine!
 I thought, “This isn’t so bad.”
 It was pretty good.

 Then going for the scans, I’m somebody who likes to avoid radiation therapy whenever possible.
 Now, I’m like, “My whole body’s being irradiated.
 Let them do it.
 We have to figure this out.”

 I had to have a colonoscopy and an endoscopy to see if there were any lymphoma cells there.
 That was scary because that was under anesthesia, and the prep was miserable.
 I was in the hospital doing the prep, and it was already miserable in the hospital.

 I did it, had a great doctor.
 They found a few little nests, groupings of cells, in my stomach.
 My colon was great, so it was like, “Great, I don’t have to get another colonoscopy for a while.
 They just did it.
 Awesome.”